ferrous-systems/qt-training-2023/book/src/setup.md

 ### MacOS

-Preferrably install Qt using the [Qt online installer][qt-installer].
+Preferrably install Qt using the Qt online installer[^qt-installer].
 Make sure to select and install a version of Qt 6.

 You can also try installing Qt using homebrew.